9th Apr 2026

 Nostril Reshaping Techniques

 Nostril reshaping, also known as nostril surgery, is a subtle art that demands precision and an intimate understanding of nose procedures.
-Surgeons employ an array of incisions to achieve nostril reshaping a type of nose surgery.
+These nostril reshaping techniques are typically performed by experienced surgeons to achieve optimal results.
+Nostril reshaping techniques involve small incisions, often placed within natural folds to minimise visible scars.
+Surgeons employ an array of incisions to achieve nostril reshaping, a type of nose surgery.
 These incisions include wedge, sill, and Weir excisions, each specific to the individual’s nasal structure.
+These techniques often involve the removal or reshaping of soft tissue at the nostril base to achieve the desired result.
+Fine sutures are used to close the incisions, supporting discreet healing and optimal results.
 It’s a delicate balancing act to achieve the perfect contour without compromising the natural look of the nasal base.

 Alar Wedge Excision